Installing Network Scanning (OpenVAS)

 gos-state-manager save |

-- You will now need to enable Acunetix to connect to OpenVAS.
-From the Acunetix Web Interface:
+- Now you need to enable Acunetix to connect to OpenVAS.
+From the Acunetix portal:

 - Install OpenVAS: